-For Capital Investment project, and Invest Net Zero is now actively marketing the investment propositions which came out of that blueprint.
+For Capital Investment project, and Invest Net Zero is now actively marketing the investment propositions which came out of that blueprint, which will conclude in March 2021.

-The project looked at existing energy use and generation in the area whichinvolved talking to industrial, commercial and residential energy users to find out how much energy they use.
-It then consideredopportunities for current and future energy generation, including renewables and at how future energy uses, like electric vehicles, and new fuels, like hydrogen, could change the energy market.
+The project will looked at existing energy use and generation in the area which.
+This will involved talking to industrial, commercial and residential energy users to find out how much energy they use.
+It will then considered opportunities for current and future energy generation, including renewables and at how future energy uses, like electric vehicles, and new fuels, like hydrogen, could change the energy market.

-The LEP provided almost £750,000 towards development of this master plan which set out a tenyear private sector investment programme for developing a smart grid in Ellesmere Port.
-The smart grid will allow local businesses and residents to buyand trade energy locally, rather than relying on the national grid.
+The LEP has-provided almost £750,000 towards development of this master plan which will-set out a ten-year private sector investment programme for developing a smart grid in Ellesmere Port.
+The smart grid willould allow local businesses and residents to buyand trade energy locally, rather than relying on the national grid.
 This project supports and is complementary to decarbonising the Ellesmere Port industrial cluster, and to the area's bid to be the UK / world's first net zero industrial cluster.